 27.2 x 46.2 cm ⏐ 10.7 x 18.2 in (300dpi)

 NATURAL HISTORY MUSEUM, LONDON / SCIENCE PHOTO LIBRARY NATURAL HISTORY MUSEUM, LONDON / SCIENCE PHOTO LIBRARY

-Alfred Russel Wallace (1823-1913), British naturalist, in middle age.
+Alfred Russel Wallace (1823-1913), British naturalist.
 Wallace organised expeditions to the Amazon and Malaysia and was the first European to see orang-utans in the wild.
 Wallace collected many specimens and founded the study of the geographical distribution of animals (biogeography).
-He formulated (independently of Charles Darwin) the theory of natural selection as a mechanism for the origin of species.
-He and Darwin presented their results in a joint paper in 1858 before the Linnean Society of London.
-Photographed by Florence Chant, based in Parkstone, Dorset.
+He formulated (independent of Charles Darwin) the theory of natural selection as a mechanism for the origin of species.
+He and Darwin presented their results in a joint paper in 1858 before the Linnean Society.

 Model release not available.
 Property release not available.